mattermost/docs/source/administration/data-retention.rst

 The job scheduler runs the data retention job based on the time specified in the configuration settings.
 At this time a ``DEBUG``-level log line is printed: ``Scheduling data retention job``.

-When a job server then picks up that scheduled job in order to execute it there will be a debug log as follows: ``Worker EnterpriseDataRetention: Received a new candidate job``.
+When a job server picks up that scheduled job for execution, a ``DEBUG``-level log line is generated: ``Worker EnterpriseDataRetention: Received a new candidate job``.

 When the job is complete, an ``INFO``-level log line ``Worker EnterpriseDataRetention: Job is complete`` is generated.